confluentinc/confluent-kafka-go/kafka/kip-848-migration-guide.md

 - **Assignors:** Classic range assignor was **not sticky**; KIP-848 assignors are **sticky**, including range
 - **Deprecated configs:** Classic client configs are replaced by `group.remote.assignor` and broker-controlled session/heartbeat configs
 - **Static membership fencing:** KIP-848 fences **new member** on duplicate `group.instance.id`
-- **Session timeout:** Classic enforced on client; KIP-848 enforced on broker
+- **Session timeout:** Classic: enforced on client; KIP-848: enforced on broker
-- **Auto-commit on close:** Classic stops at client session timeout; KIP-848 retries until remote timeout
+- **Auto-commit on close:** Classic: stops at client session timeout; KIP-848: retries until remote timeout
-- **Unknown topics:** KIP-848 does not return error on subscription if topic missing
+- **Unknown topics:** KIP-848 does not return error on subscription if topic is missing
 - **Upgrade/Downgrade:** KIP-848 supports upgrade/downgrade from/to `classic` and `consumer` protocols

 # Minimal Example Config